org-metaeffekt/metaeffekt-documentation/metaeffekt-annex/README.md

 the European Public Licenses (EUPLs) or the CeCILL licenses for prominent representatives of licenses with secondary license options.

-The annex does not force into a choice, but reports immediate options as these may still have to be concluded.
-The Annex does explicitly not list secondary licenses options.
+The annex does not force a choice, but reports immediate options as these may still have to be concluded.
+The Annex does explicitly not list secondary license options.
 However, once an effective license is concluded the annex will represent this accordingly.